 Some assets can be bought and sold to increase or reduce your position - for example equities.
-The value of the position can increase due to the price of the equity going up, but it could also be a static price where one is simply buying more of the stock.
+The value of the position can increase due to increase in the equity price, or due to increase in quantities.

 We will now walk through an example of how vaultbox reflects these changing positions and valuations.

-As a pre-requisite to this guide, please read Cash Balances Over Time.
+As a pre-requisite to this guide, please read Assets / liabilities balance movements over time.
 The entry of the equity and its position is the same as a cash balance, with one fundamental difference: the addition of a Number of shares field:

-In this example, the reference data for the hypothetical HSBC asset is as follows:
+In this example, the reference data for the hypothetical HSBC share is as follows:

 |Date||Number of shares||Valuation (HKD)|